Randika-Isuru/vehicle-simulation/README.md

 If the user types 'move', the application executes the commands for the vehicle and show final output and exit the program, allowing the user to input data for another vehicle or continue driving the same vehicle with new commands.
 If the user provides another car Id, the process repeats from step 3.

+## Note
 This interactive mode allows users to simulate the behavior of multiple vehicles within the defined field by providing inputs and observing the results.
+Please note currently this program allow only 2 vehicles for parallel running.